automl/PFNs4BO/README.md

 # PFNs4BO: In-Context Learning for Bayesian Optimization

-**Disclaimer** This repo is not actively maintained anymore.
-Please, come over to https://github.com/automl/PFNs .
+**Disclaimer** If you want to build on the methods presented here, come over to https://github.com/automl/PFNs.
+This repo is not actively maintained anymore.

 ## Install
 ```bash